-When that blob of Jello falls onto your clothes labeled as dry-clean only, use a dull edge to lift away the solids.
+When a blob of Jell-O falls onto clothes that are labeled as dry-clean only, use a dull edge to lift away the solids.
 Remember, don't rub.
 Dip a clean white paper towel or napkin in plain, cool water and blot the stained area.
 Then blot with a dry towel to absorb the moisture.
 As soon as possible, head to the dry cleaner, and point out and identify the stain to your professional cleaner.

 If you are using a home dry-cleaning kit for a small stain, be sure to treat the area with the provided stain remover before putting the garment in the dryer bag.
 Do not use the oxygen bleach/water soaking solution on wool, silk, or anything trimmed with leather.

 When any type of Jell-O hits the carpet, move as quickly as possible to treat the stain.
 Begin by lifting the solids out of the fibers using a spoon or spatula.

-Next, mix one tablespoon of liquid hand dishwashing detergent, 1/2 cup distilled white vinegar, and two cups of warm water.
+Next, mix one tablespoon of liquid hand dishwashing detergent, 1/2 cup of distilled white vinegar, and two cups of warm water.
 Use a clean white cloth, sponge, or soft-bristle brush to blot the solution into the stained area.
 Work from the outside edges toward the center to prevent spreading the stain.

 Blot away the cleaning solution with a clean, dry white cloth until no more color is transferred.
 Dip a clean white cloth into plain water to "rinse" the area.
 It is important to remove all the soapy residue because it can actually attract soil.

 To remove Jell-O stains from furniture, use the same cleaning solutions and techniques as recommended for carpet.
 Be careful to not over-wet the fabric, because excess moisture can cause problems with the cushion filling.
 Allow the upholstery to air dry away from sunlight and direct heat.

 If the furniture fabric is silk or vintage, blot away the stain and then contact a professional upholstery cleaner if you need more stain removal tips.